Daxton Grubb and Dr. Joel Rutledge discuss how going digital has presented their businesses with new opportunities-and new challenges.

-Grubb: I think some of the struggle is trying to convince people that the purpose of the technology is not to take their jobs-it’s to put into practice a LEAN manufacturing mentality, to become as efficient as we can.
+Grubb: I think some of the struggles are trying to convince people that the purpose of the technology is not to take their jobs—it’s to put into practice a LEAN manufacturing mentality, to become as efficient as we can.
 We need technicians to evolve, but if they’re smart they’re going to bring the skills they already have into CAD/CAM or into other digital arenas.

 Dr. Rutledge, how did you make sure that the tools you were acquiring would work with your dental team and patients?

-What are some advantages and stresses to a full digital workflow?
+What are some advantages and stresses of a full digital workflow?